 I’ve seen those wine bottle crafts that use candles, but I’m not allowed burn candles on my condo porch.
 And frankly I don’t want to take the risk on a porch with wood columns anyway!

 I do, however, want to enjoy a fantastic lighting scheme.
-I managed to achieve this with a few simple supplies like wine bottles, Mod Podge, and tissue paper – and of course some fun Light My Bottle Lights.
+I managed to achieve this with a few simple supplies like wine bottles, Mod Podge, and tissue paper – and of course some fun wine bottle lights.

 Wine Bottle Crafts